-Tariff components Fixed cost term [€/POD/year] Power term [€/kW/year] Energy term [€/kWh] Time based Materiality on final cost 4 Covering Special EV tariff Time-of-use tariff - Electricity ✓ (√1) • Electricity procurement from the wholesale market or bilateral agreements with energy providers.
-Losses included Energy Supplier margin 1 • Distribution costs for electricity producers Transmission (TSO) ✓ (√2) • Transport of electricity in the four national transmissions grids (incl. dispatching) System charges (grid fees) Distribution (DSO) ✓ (√2) • Transport of electricity in local distribution networks , Metering ✓ √3 \circ Installation and maintenance of the meter, as well as the costs of taking and recording measurements General Offshore levy Costs for the construction and operation of the connection lines between offshore wind parks and the national grid charges and other CHP levy Currently EV charging g is exempted from lev ries Surcharge to the plant operator for the electricity generated by CHP components Relief of companies Compensation for the lost revenue resulting from reduced grid fees in the context of special forms of grid use Electricity tax ✓ • Electricity consumption tax regulated by federal law Taxes & others Concession fee ✓ • General value added tax on energy-related services Value Added Tax (VAT) 2 Municipalities receive money in return for the use of public roads and paths to lay electricity (and gas) lines
+Tariff components Fixed cost term [€/POD/year] Power term [€/kW/year] Energy term [€/kWh] Time based Materiality on final cost CoveringSpecial EV tariffTime-of-use tariff Enorgy Electricity ✓ ( ✓1) • Electricity procurement from the wholesale market or bilateral agreements with energy providers.
+Losses included Energy Supplier margin Margin added by the energy supplier for its service (often including green energy preference) Transmission (TSO) $\checkmark$ $\checkmark$ ( √ ) Transport of electricity in the four national transmissions grids (incl. dispatching) System charges (grid fees) Distribution (DSO) ( √ ) $\checkmark$ ( √2 ) $\bullet$ Transport of electricity in local distribution networks , Metering ✓ √3 $\bigcirc$ Installation and maintenance of the meter, as well as the costs of taking and recording measurements General Offshore levy Costs for the construction and operation of the connection lines between offshore wind parks and the national grid charges and other CHP levy Currently EV chargin g is exempted from le vies Surcharge to the plant operator for the electricity generated by CHP components Relief of companies Compensation for the lost revenue resulting from reduced grid fees in the context of special forms of grid use Electricity tax $\checkmark$ ٢ Electricity consumption tax regulated by federal law Taxes & others Concession fee ✓ ٢ Municipalities receive money in return for the use of public roads and paths to lay electricity (and gas) lines Value Added Tax (VAT) General value added tax on energy-related services

-Sources: BNetzA, BMWK | Notes: 1) Time-based contracts are optional, usually energy is sold at fixed terms, 2) Time-based grid fees will be enabled starting in 2025 with exact details to be confirmed, 3) Different meters have to be used depending on power, 4) Qualitative assessment for EV charging use
+Sources: BNetzA, BMWK | Notes: 1) Time-based contracts are optional, usually energy is sold at fixed terms, 2) Time-based grid fees will be enabled starting in 2025 with exact details to be confirmed, 3) Different meters have to be used depending on power, 4) Qualitative assessment for EV charging use, 5) Depending on the DSO